NervanaSystems/ngraph/doc/sphinx/source/frameworks/generic-configs.rst

    a user interface (UI) is entirely in the realm of the framework and beyond the scope of the nGraph Compiler stack.

-The nGraph :abbr:`IR Intermediate Representation` is format a Today, the two primary tasks that can be accomplished in the “bridge code” space of the nGraph IR are:
+The nGraph :abbr:`IR Intermediate Representation` is format that can understand inputs from a framework.
+Today, there are two primary tasks that can be accomplished in the “bridge code” space of the nGraph IR:

 #.
 Compiling a dataflow graph
 #.
 Executing a pre-compiled graph.